Jackson in Action

 We show up to city council meetings and speak publicly about issues related to the Jackson Neighborhood.

-We secured local government and federal funding for a safety infrastructure project from 6th to Cedar along Tulare.
-This project is ongoing.
+We secured local government and federal funding for an ongoing safety infrastructure project from 6th to Cedar along Tulare.

 Alley Clean-Ups